 Is It A Good Idea To Be Friends With Your Ex?

-- If you’ve both forgiven each other for all the bad stuff and are ready to move forward, then it is absolutely okay to be friends with each other
+- If you’ve both forgiven each other for all the bad stuff and are ready to move forward, then it is okay to be close friends

-- It is a good idea if the aspects of the relationship that are important to both partners even after the separation can be maintained healthily through friendship
+- It is a good idea if the aspects of the relationship that are important to both you and your partner, even after the separation, can be maintained healthily through friendship

-- The bond with someone who cares about you without any ulterior motives, and doing the same for the other person, can immensely help your personal growth and development, and life goals.
+- The reciprocal bond with someone who cares about you without any ulterior motives can immensely help your personal growth

 - However, being friends with your ex can sometimes make it difficult to move on

-So, make sure to communicate and see where both of you stand before igniting the flame of friendship.
+So, for the sake of your well-being, ensure a flow of communication and see where both of you stand before shifting from being romantic partners to the dynamics of friendship.

 When Is It Okay To Be Friends With An Ex?